duritong/puppet-trocla/README.md

 If you want to do your own very custom setup, you should look into the other classes.

+## Compatibility

+* Version 0.2.2 of this module is for version 0.2.2 of trocla.

 ## Functions

 ### trocla